SciCompMod/memilio/pycode/memilio-epidata/README.rst

   - getcasesestimation (get case data with estimations from rki, see Results: RKI-Estimation)
   - getcommutermobility (get data about commuter mobility, see Results: BAA)
   - gettestingdata (get data about number of tests, see Results: RKI-T)
-  - gethospitalizaiondata (get hospitalization data from RKI, see Results: RKI-H)
+  - gethospitalizationdata (get hospitalization data from RKI, see Results: RKI-H)

 For a detailed description of the run options and the resulting data files written see the `epidata subfolder <memilio/epidata/README.rst>`_.